 Copies of the primary documents (all those listed above except the student evaluations and supporting materials) are forwarded to the Provost and the Committee on Faculty for consideration.

-For evaluations not involving tenure and/or promotion, the Provost, at the conclusion of the evaluation by the Committee on Faculty, will write a letter to the Faculty member reflecting the decisions of the Committee on Faculty.
+For evaluations not involving tenure and/or promotion, the Provost, at the conclusion of the evaluation by the Committee on Faculty, writes a letter to the Faculty member reflecting the decisions of the Committee on Faculty.
 Unless otherwise specified, the Area Chair letter serves as the summative letter for the evaluation process.
 A conference with the Provost may be arranged after the Committee on Faculty has evaluated the Faculty member.
 If the Faculty member so requests, a hearing before the Committee on Faculty is held.
 Any written materials generated during the conference or hearing is made available to the Faculty member under evaluation.